minhealthnz/health-and-independence-report/README.md

 # Health and Independence Report

-This repository contains supplementary data used in Manatū Hauora's _Health and Independence Reports_.
+This repository contains supplementary data used in Ministry of Health - Manatū Hauora's _Health and Independence Reports_.
 These data tables present a range of unpublished data, including population statistics, New Zealand Health Survey 3-year pooled data and other datasets used to inform the reports.

 The supplementary tables are available as a machine-readable csv files, and user-friendly interactive HTML files.